bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We now have new BUILD.bazel files in the cmd and pkg directories.
-How about we walk through the StarLark code in the BUILD.bazel and deps.bzl
+How about we walk through the Starlark code in the BUILD.bazel and deps.bzl
 files?

-## The bazel files in the project.
+## The bazel files in the project

 The previous Gazelle command updated the BUILD.bazel file in the project's root directory
 and created new BUILD files as well.
 Here is a layout of the Bazel files in the project.